Yandex Cloud

 • View info on the access permissions granted for the appropriate collection and for its nested collections and workbooks, as well as modify such access permissions.

-• Edit the relevant collection and all its nested collections and workbooks, as well as create copies of it.
+• Edit the appropriate collection and all its nested collections and workbooks.

 • Move and delete the relevant collection and all its nested collections and workbooks.